viking-sudo-rm/StackNN/README.md

 # StackNN
-A PyTorch implementation of several differentiable data structures for use in recurrent neural networks.
-The code in this project is associated with [Context-Free Transductions with Neural Stacks](https://arxiv.org/abs/1809.02836), which will appear at the Analyzing and Interpreting Neural Networks for NLP workshop at EMNLP 2018.
+This project implements differentible stacks and queues in PyTorch.
+We also provide implementations of neural models utilizing these data structures and tasks that the models can be trained on.
+All this code is associated with [Context-Free Transductions with Neural Stacks](https://arxiv.org/abs/1809.02836), which appeared at the Analyzing and Interpreting Neural Networks for NLP workshop at EMNLP 2018.
+Refer to our paper for more theoretical background on differentiable data structures.

-A differentiable data structure is a version of a conventional data structure whose interface can be connected to a neural network.
-Our stacks, queues, and dequeues are inspired by the formalism presented by [Grefenstette et al., 2015](https://arxiv.org/pdf/1506.02516.pdf).
-We also implement several different models using these structures and tasks that the models can be trained on.
-See the paper for more information.

 ## Running a demo

+*Check example.ipynb for the most up-to-date demo code.*

 There are several experiment configurations pre-defined in [configs.py](configs.py).
 To train a model on one of these configs, do: